ASandhuZero/Playground/Prototypes/AIIDE 2024 Generating Worlds/README.md

 README.md
 ==========================================================================
+## How to run

+- [ ] Figure out how to run this program.
+And write out the steps on how to do it.

+### Lua

+Run the game using love2D.

 ## Random thoughts

 I think that there still needs to be some debugging layer or debugging logger so we can better understand what is going on within the functions.